-Peppermint oil is a very popular essential oil and is widely in aromatherapy, flavouring and fragrance.
-It is used in products like mint gums, toothpastes, bath preparations, mouthwashes, etc. Peppermint oil is extracted from the leaves of Mentha x piperita, a hybrid plant – a cross between water-mint (Mentha aquatica) and spearmint (Mentha spicata) and belongs to Lamiaceae family.
+Peppermint oil is a very popular essential oil and is widely in aromatherapy, flavoring, and fragrance.
+It is used in products like mint gums, toothpaste, bath preparations, mouthwashes, etc. Peppermint oil is extracted from the leaves of Mentha x piperita, a hybrid plant – a cross between water-mint (Mentha aquatica) and spearmint (Mentha spicata) and belongs to Lamiaceae family.

 Peppermint is a perennial plant that grows up to 30 to 90 cm in height.
-The plant is vivid green in colour with the leaves having deep red veins and coarse toothed edges.
-The plant has gorgeous purple coloured flowers and can survive and grow in almost any kind of habitat.
+The plant is vivid green in color with the leaves having deep red veins and coarsely toothed edges.
+The plant has gorgeous purple colored flowers and can survive and grow in almost any kind of habitat.
 Peppermint grows quite fast and once it grows it spreads quickly too.

 The scent of this herb is fresh, sharp and gives a cooling sensation.

-Peppermint plant is native to Mediterranean region and now a days is widely grown in United States, Italy, Japan, United Kingdom and India.
+Peppermint plant is native to the Mediterranean region and is now widely grown in the United States, Italy, Japan, the United Kingdom, and India.

 Following are some other plants in the Mentha genus which are known for essential oils.